-Linda Waldron, a learner with NALA’s Tutoring Service, shared her inspiring story with the Irish Sun.
-Linda described how responding to a NALA advertisement changed her life.
+Linda Waldron, a learner with NALA’s Tutoring Service, describes how responding to a NALA advertisement changed her life.

 “In school I did up to the Leaving Certificate but at the same time I was working from 4.30am in Liffey Valley cleaning to 8.30am and then going to school.
 I missed a lot of days because I was just so tired.
 But I loved the working life.